 What made Olaplex stand out was the fact that it was tried and tested by thousands of professionals all over the world first before entering the consumer market, meaning it stems from a professional field.
 Over the years, I’ve tried many different brands and products to keep my hair healthy; however, it’s always professional products that really do what they claim to do.
 Olaplex is one of my long-time favorites that has always proven to be one of its kind.
 I must have purchased at least twenty little bottles of No. 3 over the past few years, and have never been disappointed!

-I sometimes hear my friends say things like “Oh, it is not as good as they make it seem on social media!” but that’s mainly due to the fact that they use it wrong.
+I sometimes hear my friends say things like “Oh, it is not as good as they make it seem on social media!” but that’s mainly due to the fact that they use it the wrong way.
 Olaplex is not a conditioner, it is a chemical treatment.
 Unlike other hair products, it is multi-use, meaning it caters to different targets.

 How to Use Olaplex No. 3